the-lean-crate/criner/README.md

 ## Limitations of Waste Reporting

 * only extracts strings and 'rerun-if' directives from build.rs files.
-* It does not know renamed `build.rs`, `lib.rs` or `main.rs` files.
-  * It could learn about renamed files by changing it's algorithm when gathering crate information.
-* it does not handle negated include patterns, but it also is not disturbed by them
+* it does not handle negated include patterns, but it also is not disturbed by them.
 * When replacing an exclude which is not specific enough with an include that is, it always resolves to all desirable files and is unable to generate a glob pattern from that.
-This can result in many files suggested as include.
+This can result in [many files suggested as include](https://crates-io.github.io/waste/gnir/0.9.7.html).

 ## Fun facts